Went to Coney Island on a Mission from God... Be Back by Five

 Went to Coney Island on a Mission from God...
 Be Back by Five is a 1998 American buddy road drama film directed by Richard Schenkman and written by Schenkman and Jon Cryer.
 It premiered at the Los Angeles Film Festival.

 Plot

 Daniel (Jon Cryer) and Stan (Rick Stear) search for a childhood friend of theirs – Richie (Rafael Báez), who they believe may be homeless and mentally ill.
-The film intercuts with flashbacks from their youth to their 30s.
-Daniel works at a jewelry store that is basically a pawn shop.
-Stan, who limps as a result of a childhood medical procedure, is a borderline alcoholic and gambler who fights endlessly with his longtime girlfriend, Gabby (Ione Skye).
+The film intercuts with flashbacks from their youth to their 30s, creating a narrative of reflection on the three friends' life paths and how it can lead to failure and ruin.